alopez/alopez.github.com/email.md

 Are you a personal tutee in need of advice or support?
 : Email <alopez.nlproc@gmail.com>.
 I'll reply as soon as I am able.
-  I can't always reply right away, and in very busy times (like the start of the semester) it may take a couple of days, so please be patient awaiting a response.
+  I can't always reply right away, and in very busy times (like the start of a semester in which I am teaching) it may take a few working days, so please be patient awaiting a response.
 If you are emailing to book a meeting, please use [this page](https://calendly.com/adamlopez/pt/).
 (Note: If you are not a PT, please do not book meetings this way; this link is for PTs only and I will cancel